helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 * Created a group ("helidon-examples-group")

-* Added the user to the group
+* Added the user named "helidon-examples" to the group named "helidon-examples-group"

 * Created a compartment ("helidon-examples")

 * Created a vault in the compartment ("helidon-examples-vault")

-* Created a secret in the vault ("helidon-examples-secret")
+* Created a secret in the vault ("helidon-examples-secret"), with a value of "secret value"

-* Created a policy that lets your group's users manipulate secrets found in your compartment ("helidon-examples-group-manipulate-secrets")
+* Created a policy that lets your group's users manipulate secrets found in your compartment ("helidon-examples-group-manipulate-secrets"), with an effective value of "Allow group **helidon-examples-group** to use secret-family in **compartment helidon-examples**"

 Your OCI resources should be ready to go.